 Record Analog Audio With a Tape Recorder

 If you enjoy old-school recording methods, this analog recording technique is definitely something you should look into.
-Analog audio recordingOpens in a new tab. is when you use a microphone to convert sounds into electrical analog signals.
+Analog audio recording is when you use a microphone to convert sounds into electrical analog signals.
 These signals are directly imprinted onto reels, cassette tapes, or vinyl records.
 This process permits you to record your instruments and vocals directly.
 No audio interface required!

 To record via analog, the first thing you’ll need to do is invest in a tape recorder that’ll permit you to put your sounds on tape.
 Be warned, this equipment isn’t easy to find and can be pretty expensive to maintain.
 Additionally, if you ever need replacement parts, they can be hard to come by as well.